IvanHanonoCozzetti/ML-solar-irradiance-prediction-IoT-App/README.md

 			current_temp_farenheit = (current_temp_celsius*1.8)+32
 			...
 			updated_params = update_parameters(curren_humidity_val, current_temp_farenheit)
-			# to_thread is a function in python 3.9 that asynchronously runs a function in a separate thread
-			# This is needed to handle the computation time that it takes for the ML to run and predict
-			# And the main adventage is that we can continue showing real-time data while running the models
 			df_models = await asyncio.to_thread(run_data, updated_params)

-			# If it is between dark and very dark, e.g. 10,000 until 30,000 -> weight is prediction is zero.
-			# If it is very bright, e.g. 65,000 -> weight is prediction * 1.325.
 			if current_brightness > 30000:
 				bright_weight = ((current_brightness/100000)*0.5)+1
 			else:
-				bright_weight = 1 # in other words, no weight: this is because anything below 30k is pretty dark...

-			final_prediction = df_models[0][0]*bright_weight
+				bright_weight = 1 # in other words, no weight: this is because anything below 30k is pretty dark... final_prediction = df_models[0][0]*bright_weight
 			total_predictions.append(final_prediction)
 			samples.append(counter)
 			write_results(updated_params, current_brightness, bright_weight, current_temp_celsius, df_models[0][0], final_prediction)  # Adding brightness weight
 			...
 			show_ML(df_models[1], total_predictions, samples) # Plots and models
-			# Publishing prediction results, for the Pico to read these results
 			command3 = f"mosquitto_pub -h '192.168.xxx.xxx' -t 'PredictionResults' -m '{final_prediction}'"
 			process3 = await asyncio.create_subprocess_shell(command3, stdout=asyncio.subprocess.PIPE, stderr=asyncio.subprocess.PIPE)
 		else:
 			break
 		await asyncio.sleep(0.5)

-    # Once the process is stopped, to "clean" the subprocess
 	process2.stdout.close()
 	return_code = process2.wait()
 	if return_code: